apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/parameter-validator.md

 ```
 ## Custom return exception

-* The default parameter validation parameter ParameterValidator has implemented the interface ProducerInvokeExtension to handle the required parameter validation in accordance with the JSR 349 specification.
+* The default parameter validator ParameterValidator has implemented the interface ProducerInvokeExtension to handle the required parameter validation with the JSR 349 specification.

    If any parameter validation fails, the default error is BAD\_REQUEST\(400, "Bad Request"\).

-   Return error support for custom extensions, using the SPI mechanism.
+   Return error can be customized with the SPI mechanism.

-* You can customize the returned error information by implementing the interface ExceptionToResponseConverter, taking the ConstraintViolationExceptionToResponseConverter as an example.
+* Developer can customize the returned error information by implementing the interface ExceptionToResponseConverter, taking the ConstraintViolationExceptionToResponseConverter as an example.

-   1. Implement the ExceptionToResponseConverter interface, override the method, where the return result of the getOrder method indicates the priority of the validator.
+   1. Implement the ExceptionToResponseConverter interface, override the method, the return value of the getOrder method indicates the priority of the validator.
 The smaller the value, the higher the priority.

      ```java
      public class ConstraintViolationExceptionToResponseConverter